Prospective Grand Juror

 The Background Investigation Process

-background investigation is conducted to assure that applicants meet the
+background investigations are conducted to assure that applicants meet the

 requirements set forth in California Penal Code §893, which states: